 - A 2013 study published in the “Journal of Nutrition” found that dietary nitrate supplementation lowered blood pressure in healthy adults.

 - A 2010 review in “Free RadicalImagine atoms as tiny building blocks with connectors called electrons.
 They prefer to pair up their electrons, creating stable structures.
 However, sometimes an atom loses an electron, leaving it with an unpaired one.
-This unstable atom becomes a “free radical,”… Read More BiologyBiology is the study of life!
+This unstable atom becomes a “free radical,” a highly reactive molecule that desperately seeks to steal an… Read More BiologyBiology is the study of life!
 It’s the science that looks at all living things, from tiny bacteria to giant whales, and tries to figure out how they work, how they’re related, and how they change over time.
-Think of… Read More and Medicine” discussed the potential protective effects of nitrite against ischemia-reperfusion injury (damage caused when blood flow is restored to tissues after a period of oxygen deprivation).
+Think of it like this: • Living things are like complex machines, made… Read More and Medicine” discussed the potential protective effects of nitrite against ischemia-reperfusion injury (damage caused when blood flow is restored to tissues after a period of oxygen deprivation).

 Additional Facets